Position: Back/Second row

 Rodber also combined his rugby career with his commitments as an army captain in the Green Howards.
 He was introduced to the army when he was 16 and a scholarship helped him to graduate from Sandhurst.

-He retired from playing at the end of the 2000/01 season and is now Chief Executive Officer for the Americas for corporate information management business Williams Lea, in New York.
+He retired from playing at the end of the 2000/01 season and is now Chief Executive Officer at Instant Offices in London.